Ilocano Cuisine | The Crispy, Hearty & Naughty

 Tip: Delicious dinardaraan are in Saramsam Restaurant in Laoag & Dawang’s Place in San Nicolas.
 Wanna know how to cook this at home?
 Check out Ang Sarap Recipes.

 If Jollibee is to Manila’s every street corner, in Ilocos are its Sinanglaoan joints.
-This clear soup with wallowing chunks of innards is popular for breakfast or as a hangover cure.
+This clear soup with wallowing chunks of innards is popular for breakfast or as hangover cure.
 It has a special biting flavor from the mixture of vinegar, ginger & red chilies.

 Tip: Halftime Sinanglaoan in Vigan & those roadside shacks in Bacarra are popular spots for sinanglao & other stars of Ilocano cuisine.